-The one-day on line workshop aims at training lecturers who wants to experiment meaningful use of technologies to enhance active and collaborative learning, within a particular educational approach: the Trialogical Learning Approach (Paavola & Hakkarainen, 2005)
+The one-day online workshop aims at training lecturers who wants to experiment with meaningful use of technologies to enhance active and collaborative learning, within a particular educational approach: the Trialogical Learning Approach (Paavola & Hakkarainen, 2005)

-The Trialogical Learning Approach: How to flexibly use technologies to support collaborative learning and co-construction of (cognitive and/or concrete) artifacts
+The Trialogical Learning Approach: How to flexibly use technologies to support collaborative learning and co-construction of (cognitive and/or concrete) artefacts